 Burning Beard is known mostly for their traditionally balanced IPAs but they have been experimenting with hazy IPAs and they released a couple of small batch hazy IPAs in 2016 that were quite popular.
 With how delicious their core IPAs are, you can’t go wrong with anything from them.

 Since my original post, Burning Beard released a highly impressive hazy double IPA at their 2nd Anniversary party in March of 2018.
 The beer mellowed nicely and was delicious, tropical and soft when I filled a growler with it almost 3 weeks later.
 If they continue to make hazy IPAs like this, they will soon become known for the style.

 Toolbox has been making hazy IPAs and milkshake IPAs (brewed with lactose and fruit) lately.
 So far they have done one can release.
 They are in the early stages of haze but off to a great start.

-ChuckAlek Biergarten North Park
+ChuckAlek Biergarten North Park (Now closed)

 ChuckAlek started serving hazy beers recently out of their North Park location.
 All beers are brewed in Ramona but for most people the closest option is their Biergarten in North Park.
 I stopped by to try them recently and they were quite delicious.
 They have yet to do any can releases.